 You can also make a Dark & Stormy cocktail with ginger beer!

-Other easy cocktails to make at home
+Check out these other easy cocktails to make at home!

 This classic Moscow Mule recipe was featured on Wine’d Down Wednesday!